AstroPlant/RaspiWiFi/Readme.txt

 device.

 == Navigate to [10.0.0.1], [raspiwifisetup.com], or
-[idliketoconfigurethewifionthisdevicenowplease.com] (I was debating whether this was funny or not and, yes, it was) using any web browser on the device you connected with. (don't forget to manually start with [https://] when using SSL mode)
+[astroplantwifisetup.com] using any web browser on the device you connected with. (don't forget to manually start with [https://] when using SSL mode)

 == Select the WiFi connection you'd like your Raspberry Pi to connect to from